 Skip to content

-Beyond the Whales: Wildlife You Might See on Our Tours
+Wildlife You Might See on Our Tours

-Whale watching season is nearly here (May–October), and we’re thrilled to welcome guests from around the world to explore the coastal waters around Victoria with us.
-While spotting whales is always our goal, it’s important to remember that these are wild animals, free to roam wherever they like.
-Sometimes they’re shy or simply out of range—and that’s just part of the experience.
+Whale watching season is nearly here (May–October), and we’re excited to welcome guests from around the world to explore the Salish Sea on one of our Whale & Wildlife Tours.
+While spotting whales is always our goal, we like to remind our guests that these are wild animals: sometimes they’re shy or simply out of range.

 But here’s the good news: there’s a whole world of marine wildlife to enjoy beyond whales.
 Our guides are always on the lookout, and whether it’s sea lions, seabirds, or playful porpoises, there’s rarely a dull moment out on the water.